 -external.label array

 Optional label in the form 'Name=value' to add to all generated recording rules and alerts.
-Pass multiple -label flags in order to add multiple label sets.
+In case of conflicts, original labels are kept with prefix `exported_`.

 Supports an array of values separated by comma or specified via multiple flags.